docent-net/renemoser.net/source/_posts/2014-04-28-manage-bind-and-zones-files-using-ansible.md

 For a default zone, just extend the base.
 The template looks as simple as that:
 ~~~
 {% verbatim %}; template files/dns/tempaltes/db.yourdomain.tld
-{% set serial = '2014030301' %}
+{% extends "base" %}
-{% extends "base" %}{% endverbatim %}
+{% set serial = '2014030301' %}{% endverbatim %}
 ~~~

 ## Zone yourotherdomain.tld
 Now, for another domain `yourotherdomain.tld` if want to have a diffrent setup.
 We would like to have different NS records, other MX records and a new CNAME `echolon` beside the existing ones of the base template.
-To achieve that all, we change the block contents where needed or extend them by calling the function `parent()` within the block:
+To achieve that all, we change the block contents where needed or extend them by calling the function `super()` within the block:
 ~~~
 {% verbatim %}; template files/dns/tempaltes/db.yourotherdomain.tld
 {% extends "base" %}